appzic/elementid/README.md

 npm i -D elementid
 ```

-### Create Input File
+### Create TOML file

+Declare your project IDs in `.toml` format.
+We recommend the [Even Better TOML extension](https://marketplace.visualstudio.com/items?itemName=tamasfe.even-better-toml) for VS Code users to create the .toml file.

-First, you declare your project IDs in `.toml` format.
-The **ElementID** can generates two types of id values.
+The **ElementID** can generate two types of ID values.

-- **Unique values** - If you want a unique value for your declared id, you should assign an empty string ("") for it.
+- **Unique values** - To generate a unique value for your declared ID, set the value in your toml file to an empty string ("").

 ```toml
 yellowBtnId = ""
 redBtnId = ""
 ```

-- **Custom values** - If you want a custom value for your declared id, you should assign your custom value for it.
+- **Custom values** - Provide any custom ID values as usual.

 ```toml
 greenBtnId = "my_custom_value_1"
 blueBtnId = "my_custom_value_2"
 ```

-we recommend the [Even Better TOML extension](https://marketplace.visualstudio.com/items?itemName=tamasfe.even-better-toml) for VS Code users to create the .toml file

-### Generate
+### Generate IDs

 The ElementID has a powerful CLI tool for generating IDs according to your input.
 If your input file path is `./my_ids.toml`, you can use the following command to generate IDs.